Same-sex marriage in Yukon: Territorial legislation

+First Nations

+While the Indian Act governs many aspects of life for First Nations in Canada, it does not directly govern marriage or provide a framework for conducting customary marriages.
+Instead, marriage laws are primarily governed by provincial and territorial legislation.
+However, the Indian Act has some indirect impacts on marriage, particularly regarding band membership and property rights on reserves.

+While there are no records of same-sex marriages being performed in First Nations cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
+Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
+In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
+Historically, this identity sometimes allowed for unions between two people of the same biological sex.
+Ethnographic sources report that the Dene recognised gender variance and an institutionalized two-spirit status.
+First Nations have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+For example, customary Gwichʼin marriages incorporate spiritual practices, along with feasting and traditional dances.
+Marriages were exogamous, matrilineal and mostly monogamous, though chiefs (khèhkwaii), shamans (dinjii dazhan) and wealthy men occasionally practiced polygyny.
+Likewise, Northern Tutchone marriages were traditionally exogamous and matrilineal, with bride service also required and chiefs (hákí) practicing polygyny.

 Marriage statistics

 44 same-sex couples married in Yukon between July 2004 and July 2014.
 The 2016 Canadian census showed that there were 70 same-sex spouses living in Yukon, with 55 (78.6%) being women.
 The census also showed that about 1.9% of Whitehorse women in couples were in same-sex relationships; the second highest in Canada after Yellowknife in the Northwest Territories.
 Men in same-sex couples accounted for 0.7% of men in couples.

 Religious performance

 In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
 The canons of the Diocese of Yukon do not explicitly prohibit same-sex marriages, and one of the only mentions to marriage defines it as being "between two people".
 Former Bishop Larry Robertson, who retired in 2019, was opposed to same-sex marriage.

 Some other religious organisations perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.